vmware/concord-bft/bftengine/tests/simpleTest/README.md

 ```
 The command above is EQUAL to running the test via the shell script, as desribed above.

+Note: if you run the command as described above and experience Python related
+ issues, please run it using

+    python3.6 ./simpleTest.py -bft n=4,r=4,f=1,c=0,cl=1

 ### Command line parameters
 The following CLI parameters are supported: